aksimhal/SynapseAnalysis/docs/README.md

 # Synaptic Antibody Characterization Tool
 This repository hosts the Synaptic Antibody Characterization Tool (SACT) - a framework to evaluate synaptic antibodies for array tomography (AT) applications.
-Paper: https://www.biorxiv.org/content/early/2018/02/01/258756
+Paper: <https://www.biorxiv.org/content/early/2018/02/01/258756>

+This webpage contains the following:
+    - Installation Guide
+    - User Guide
+    - Notes
+    - Data location

+This repository is maintained by Anish - email anish.simhal@duke.edu if you have any questions.

 ## Installation Guide
 Thanks for trying out the SACT.
-The tool is contained in the "SynapseAnalysis" python module; the following steps are recomended to install.
+The following steps are recomended to install.
 It is strongly advised to install Anaconda and run the tool in a virutal environment.
+Steps 1 and 2 explain how to set up Anaconda, a python environment management system.
+Step 3 installs all the dependencies needed.
+Steps 4 & 5 install the actual tool itself.

 #### Step 1
-Download miniconda, which is a slimmed down version of Anaconda with Python 3.6 from https://conda.io/miniconda.html
+Download miniconda, which is a slimmed down version of Anaconda with Python 3.6 from <https://conda.io/miniconda.html>.
+The tool was written in Python 3.6 and is not backwards compatible with Python 2.7.

-If you're using linux, you might have to change permission of file.
+(optional) If you're using linux, you might have to change permission of install file.
 `chmod u+x Miniconda3-latest-Linux-x86_64.sh`

 Run installation script (different script name for different operating systems):